cloudposse/atmos/website/docs/design-patterns/multiple-component-instances.md

 - Separation of the code (Terraform component) from the configuration (Atmos components)

-- The same Terraform component code is reused by multiple Atmos component instances with different configurations
+- The same Terraform code is reused by multiple Atmos component instances with different configurations

-- The defaults for the components are defined in just one place (in the catalog) making the entire configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- The defaults for the components are defined in just one place making the entire configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

-- The defaults for the components are reusable across many environments by using [imports](/core-concepts/stacks/imports)

 ## Related Patterns